adilhussain/github-public-repositories/README.md

 ## Development server

+First of all generate a personal access token for accessing graphql api (https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line)

+Once you have the token, update the file `src/app.module.ts` and paste it in Authrization header.

+After that, you can either have node on your local system and run `npm install && ng serve` OR
+you can run `docker-compose up` to spin up a container if you don't have node installed in your system.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding